stephanedadjo/udacity-linux-server-configuration/README.md

 Restart SSH: sudo service ssh restart
 On the local machine, run: ssh -i ~/.ssh/grader_key -p 2200 grader@3.88.91.5

+References
+    * DigitalOcean: How to Set Up SSH Keys
 Prepare to deploy the project

 Step 9: Configure the local timezone to UTC